How Does Trade School Differ from a Traditional College?

 Examples of trade school programs include:

-These programs are structured to provide technical and practical instruction that matches industry needs.
+These programs are built to give technical and practical instruction that matches what employers actually need.

 Traditional colleges are best for students who want a broad academic foundation or plan to pursue careers that require advanced degrees such as business, engineering, or education.
 Coursework often includes general education requirements like math, science, and humanities before moving into a major field of study.